Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Numerical results

-In compressed sensing a common performance measure is the fraction of recovered signals given a certain amount of samples to quantify the performance of an algorithm in solving a linear inverse problem \eqref{eq:genlinprob}.
+\paragraph*{Block recovery rates} In CS a common performance measure is the fraction of recovered signals given a certain amount of samples.
 In the context of block-structured signals there is a different measure of performance available, which is well motivated in multiple applications, e.g., in OFDM.
-We consider a \emph{block} recovered if the reconstructed part of the signal deviates from the original signal by less than $\epsilon$ in $\ell_2$-norm.
+We have consider a \emph{block} recovered if the reconstructed part of the signal deviates from the original signal by less than $\epsilon$ in $\ell_2$-norm.
 The choice of $\epsilon$ depends on the specific application and, in particular, its noise model.
 For a given number of samples we count the total number of recovered blocks.
 Furthermore, we distinguish between the number of recovered blocks which are non-zero and of those which are zero in the original signal.

-\subsection{Gaussian measurements}
+\paragraph{Gaussian measurements}

 We consider $(s=4,\sigma=20)$-sparse signals consisting of $N=30$ blocks of dimension $n=100$.
 For each instance of the signal the supports are randomly drawn from a uniform distribution and the entries are i.i.d.\ real numbers from a standard normal distribution.
-We subsequently run {\HTP}, {\HiHTP} and {\HiLasso} on Gaussian measurements of each signal.
+We subsequently run {\HTP}, {\HiHTP} and {\HiLasso} on noiseless Gaussian measurements of each signal.
 For different numbers of measurements, we count the number of successfully recovered signals out of $100$ runs.
-A signal is successfully recovered if it deviates by less than $10^{-5}$ in Euclidean norm from the original signal.
-This choice is motivated by the observation that deviation is typically either significantly smaller or significantly larger than this value of $10^{-5}$.
+A signal is successfully recovered if it deviates by less than $10^{-5}$ in $\ell_2$-norm from the original signal.
+We observed that deviations are typically either significantly smaller or significantly larger than $10^{-5}$.

-While it is straightforward to inform the {\HTP} and {\HiHTP} algorithm about the sparsity of the signal, the {\HiLasso} is calibrated by adjusting the weights $\mu$ and $\lambda$ in front of the regulariser terms in \eqref{eq:HiLassoProblem}.
+While it is straightforward to inform the {\HTP} and {\HiHTP} algorithm about the sparsity of the signal, the {\HiLasso} is calibrated by adjusting the weights $\mu$ and $\lambda$ in front of the regularizer terms in \eqref{eq:HiLassoProblem}.
 We have found that finding appropriate values for both weights requires extensive effort, especially in the presence of additive noise.
 In applications where the sparsity levels are approximately known hard-thresholding algorithms do not require additional calibration.
+For noiseless Gaussian measurements, we have found numerically that {\HiLasso} yields good recovery rates for $\mu=0.4$ and $\lambda=0.5$ in our setting, see Appendix~\ref{app:calibration}.
+Therefore these parameters are used for {\HiLasso} in the tests.
+The results of all three algorithm are shown in Fig.~\ref{fig:samplingComplexityGauss} on the left.